ChiYang/ELRM/README.md

-Mining DNA Motif Features with ELRM for Inferring Binding Preferences of Transcription Factors
+Exploring comprehensive within-motif dependence of transcription factor binding in <i>Escherichia coli</i>
 ======
 ##Brief introduction
 The ELRM stands for the <u>**E**</u>lastic net regularized <u>**L**</u>ogistic <u>**R**</u>egression <u>**M**</u>odel.
-This modeling approach is used for inferring transcription factor (TF) binding preferences.
+This modeling approach is used to search within-motif dependence.
+With the within-motif dependence, we aim to construct a concise and informative model to present a TF binding motif.
 Two kinds of features are considered in the model and they are the single-base features and association features.
 A single-base feature describe a nucleotide base occurred at a position in a binding motifs and an association feature describe an association between two or